 Serve these mini pies at your next shower or holiday get together.
 Its a fun way to spend time together in the kitchen and enjoying some delicious treats at the same time!

 What mini pies will you be making this holiday season?
+You be interested in making some of these Mini Raspberry Almond Cheesecake Pies too.

 Would you like more recipes, printables, DIY/Decor, and organization ideas?